dontlaugh/rocket-yew-starter-pack/README.md

 # Rocket/Yew Starter Pack

-Rocket is a framework for building web servers in Rust, with a routing API that feels like Flask (Python).
-Yew is a frontend framework for writing front end apps in Rust using cutting-edge (but well-supported) WebAssembly technologies, and with an API inspired by patterns from Elm and React.
+[Rocket](https://rocket.rs) is a framework for building web servers in Rust, with a routing API that feels like Flask (Python).
+[Yew](https://github.com/DenisKolodin/yew) is a frontend framework for writing front end apps in Rust using cutting-edge (but well-supported) WebAssembly technologies, and with an API inspired by patterns from Elm and React.

+This project adapts the [todoMVC example from the yew repo](https://github.com/DenisKolodin/yew/tree/master/examples/todomvc), and periodically syncs local state with a backend Rocket server.

+We also include some scripts to demonstrate building the ui and shipping it over to the server to serve as static assets.

 ## Getting Started